top of page

 Academically, Stan earned his MA in Pastoral Counseling from Ashland Theological Seminary along with an MA in Religious Studies.
 He has completed undergraduate work in the School of Journalism at the University of South Carolina.
 He is presently pursuing his doctorate degree in community counseling and education.

 Stan’s hobbies include listening to all genres of music but especially jazz.
-Three years ago he fulfilled a childhood dream by becoming an internet radio DJ launching a program called “Inspirational Jazz” a seldom heard genre of music that features an inspirational or gospel message presented by jazz musicians and vocalists.
+Three years ago he fulfilled a childhood dream by becoming an internet radio DJ launching a program called “Inspirational Jazz,” a seldom heard genre of music that features an inspirational or gospel message presented by jazz musicians and vocalists.
 “Inspirational Jazz” launched on EAMT Radio in Detroit and is now heard Sundays at 6pm on WBYC-FM Crisfield, Maryland along with Stan’s “Just Jazz” Monday nights at 9.
 Stan also broadcasts the best of “Inspirational Jazz” daily, 24 hours, on his own Restoration Radio internet station which can be downloaded through Google Play or the Apple Store on your cell phones or tablets.
 Download “restoration music.”

 He enjoys writing and in 2021 published his first book, Expectation, Disappointment & Hope.
 He is an amateur in photography and loves to capture God’s “fowls of the air”- eagles, herons, seagulls, and birds of every kind.